Shady-Cube/NanoClicker/README.md

 + Self Destruct
 + Very easy to use
 + All the settings are handled under the hood.
 All you have to do is select the average CPS
-+ Good for beginners, who don't understand much about AutoClickers
++ Good for beginners, who don't know much about AutoClickers
 + Written in C#
 + Easy to understand and use UI
 + Can be used outside of Minecraft